Get a Library Card

 The following counties currently offer reciprocal borrowing arrangements.
 Users from these counties may obtain a SJCPLS library card with restrictions only on Overdrive and Hoopla eContent: Alachua, Baker, Bradford, Brevard, Charlotte, Clay, Collier, DeSoto, Dixie, Flagler, Franklin, Gilchrist, Hamilton, Hendry, Lafayette, Lee, Levy, Madison, Monroe, Nassau, Putnam, Suwannee, Taylor, Union, and the Wilderness Coast Bookmobile.

 Youth Library Cards

 A person 17 years old or younger must have the signature of their parent or legal guardian to obtain a library card.
-Both the parent/legal guardian must be present at the time of application in order for the youth to receive a library card.
+Both the parent/legal guardian and the youth must be present at the time of application in order for the youth to receive a library card.